jsmithb117/minesweeper/README.md

 forms - Adds a display at the top for # of mines remaining and a form at the bottom to change the board size

+pause - Adds the ability to cover the whole board and pause time.

 ### Work In Progress

 ### Todo: